overlandandseas/Haerf/README.md

-Heidi
+Haerf
 =====

-Heidi is a port of Mark Otto's Hyde theme (of Jekyll fame) to Ghost.
+Haerf is a theme that is adapted from Heidi.
+Which is a adaptation of the hyde theme from jekyll.